 See a short demo on how to set up payment method integrations or keep reading the step-by-step guidance below.

 In OroCommerce, payment methods are conditions required for a sale to be completed.
 These can include cash in advance, money orders, authorized payment apps like PayPal, and more.
 To bind any payment method to the checkout process, you need to set up an integration with a payment service that you select.

-OroCommerce works with the following payment methods out-of-the-box:
+OroCommerce works with the following payment methods:

 A money order is an alternative to cash or personal checks.
 It is a prepaid piece of paper that you get in exchange for cash.
 This integration does not require registration with third-party services.